ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Prefer: transaction=persist
 ~~~

-The `transaction=atomic` preference indicates that the request SHOULD apply only when a successful response is returned, and not any time before the end of the upload.
+The `transaction=atomic` preference indicates that the request SHOULD commit only when a successful response is returned, and not any time before the end of the upload.

-The `transaction=persist` preference indicates that uploaded data SHOULD be continuously stored as soon as possible, so that if the upload is interrupted, it is possible to resume the upload from where it left off.
+The `transaction=persist` preference indicates that uploaded data SHOULD be continuously committed, so that if the upload is interrupted, it is possible to resume the upload from where it left off.

 This preference is generally applicable to any HTTP request (and not merely for PATCH or byte range patches).
 Servers SHOULD indicate when this preference was honored, using a "Preference-Applied" response header.
 For example: